termfx/morfx/README.md

 - All transformations staged before application
 - 15-minute expiration for review
 - Automatic safety checks with validation
+- Safety limits defined in `SafetyConfig` apply to every file-scoped tool; set limits to `0` when you need an unlimited batch.

 **Validation**
 - Syntax validation before and after transformations